dsi-clinic/the-clinic/admin/schedule.md

 Monday TA/Mentor message:
 ```
 A few quick notes on the first week:
 - Students have class TuTh of this week.
-You should expect a bunch of slack and other orgnaizational stuff today through Friday.
+You should expect a bunch of slack and other organizational stuff today through Friday.
 By Friday students are expected to coordinate with you about meeting times which start next week.
 - Please keep an eye on slack.
 - Thursday students will be required to verify the set up of their computer during the lecture time.
 TAS: If you do not have a conflict it would be great if you could attend.
 ```